Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Future Research Topics

-{\bf Acknowledgement.} We are deeply grateful to Nigel Hitchin for pointing out the perspective of extending the K\"ahler potential from $\mathcal{B}^{\mathrm{reg}}$ to $\mathcal{B}_d$ and for his inspiring discussions on the regularity of this extension.
+Finally, it is natural to ask whether our methodologies extend to the parabolic or wild $\mathrm{SL}_n(\mathbb{C})$ and $\mathrm{GL}_n(\mathbb{C})$ Hitchin systems.
+For $n > 2$, the geometry of the spectral covers becomes significantly more intricate, as the Hitchin base $\mathcal{B}$ involves differentials of higher-degree.
+While the general strategy of period mappings remains applicable, constructing singular models for the period matrices would require a more refined treatment of higher-order branch points. {\bf Acknowledgement.} We are deeply grateful to Nigel Hitchin for pointing out the perspective of extending the Kähler potential from $\mathcal{B}^{\mathrm{reg}}$ to $\mathcal{B}_d$, and for his inspiring discussions on the regularity of this extension.
 We would like to thank Erwan Lanneau for his generous help in understanding the structure of the moduli space of Riemann surfaces together with their quadratic differentials.
-We thank David Baraglia for helpful conversations regarding the existence of trivializing discs, which proved to be particularly essential for the development of our work.
-We are also grateful to Laura Fredrickson for insightful discussions regarding the moduli space of parabolic $\mathrm{SL}_(2, \mathbb{C})$ Higgs bundles.
-We also thank Johannes Horn for his insights into the structure of fibers over the discriminant locus of the Hitchin base, especially the Abelian subvarieties within them.
-The last author is deeply grateful to Mao Sheng for introducing him to the recent work of He-Horn-Li \cite{he2025asymptotics}.
-Our thanks go to Nianzi Li for clarifying the smooth structure of $\mathcal{B}_{2g-2}$, and to Sicheng Lu for his assistance in understanding symplectic bases on Riemann surfaces.
+A special mention is reserved for David Baraglia whose contributions were pivotal to this study; his expertise regarding the existence of trivializing discs provided the foundational framework essential for our developments.
+We are also grateful to Laura Fredrickson for insightful discussions on the moduli space of parabolic $\mathrm{SL}(2,\mathbb{C})$ Higgs bundles, and to Johannes Horn for sharing his insights into the structure of the fibers over the discriminant locus of the Hitchin base, in particular the Abelian subvarieties contained therein.
+The last author would like to express his sincere gratitude to Mao Sheng for introducing him to the recent work of He–Horn–Li \cite{he2025asymptotics}.
+We also thank Andrew Neitzke for his lecture notes \cite{neitzke2016moduli} on Higgs bundle moduli spaces and for patiently answering our detailed questions.
+Finally, our thanks go to Nianzi Li for clarifying the smooth structure of $\mathcal{B}_{2g-2}$, and to Sicheng Lu for assistance in understanding symplectic bases on Riemann surfaces.

 Zhenxi Huang is supported by the Guangzhou Municipal Science and Technology Bureau, Guangzhou Key Research and Development Program (Grant No. 2024A04J3560).
-Bin Xu is supported in part by the Project of Stable Support for Youth Team in Basic Research Field, CAS (Grant No. YSBR-001) and by the National Natural Science Foundation of China (Grant No. 12271495).
+Bin Xu is supported in part by the Project of Stable Support for Youth Team in Basic Research Field, Chinese Academy of Sciences (Grant No. YSBR-001) and by the National Natural Science Foundation of China (Grant No. 12271495).